You are here

 Did You Know?

 A key component of the Countdown2Drive Program is a parent-child Passenger Agreement.
-Parents and their kids can use the free Web tool at www.countdown2drive.org to establish family rules and guidelines – complete with rewards and consequences.
+Parents and their kids can use the free Web tool at www.countdown2drive.org to establish and customize family rules and guidelines – complete with rewards and consequences.
 The agreement reinforces important safety behaviors such as always wearing a safety belt, reducing driver distraction and checking in with parents regularly.